 Figure 3.
 Correlation between the difference in degree of TST reactivity (induration diameter in millimeter) between 1st (negative) and 2nd (positive) TST in cases showing 'boosting' versus symptom free (PT free) interval in months.
 View Figure 3

 Evaluation of TST response towards prediction of disease progression in HIV-1 infected individuals has been mostly limited to subjects with established HIV-1 infection accompanied by varying degree of alterations in CD4 count [19-21].
 However, information is limited on such evaluation in HIV-1 infected subjects at early asymptomatic stage with unimpaired CD4 counts.

-The overall baseline TST positivity rate encountered in the HIV-1 positive donors (20.8%) in the present study is comparable to that reported in India among the population with moderate risk of TB related exposure i.e. medical and nursing students (22%) .
-But is lower than that reported among health care workers (41%) .
+The overall baseline TST positivity rate encountered in the HIV-1 positive donors (43.1%) in the present study is higher than that reported in India among the population with moderate risk of TB related exposure i.e. medical and nursing students (22%) but is comparable to that reported among health care workers (41%) .

 The authors declare that there is no conflict of interests regarding the publication of this paper.